ElVit/esphome_components/components/panasonic_heatpump/README.md

 ### Selects

-All selects are optional and all default select variables can be applied.
+All selects are optional and all options from [select component](https://esphome.io/components/select/) can be applied.
 Additionally the option `cool_mode` can be configured.
 If `cool_mode` is set to `true` the entity `set9` will have the additional select options `COOL`, `COOL+TANK`, `AUTO` and `AUTO+TANK`.
 Here a list of all supported selects: